Kelllzzz/Avo-Great-Day/README.md

 Avo-Great_Day integrates with the following APIs to calculate and score progress:

-- [API 1]: Provides calorie consumption data based on activity data.
+- ADAMAM API: Provides daily calorie consumption (in Calories) based on the description of food intake.
-- [API 2]: Provides recommended daily calorie intake based on user information.
+- Inspirational Quotes API: Provides the motivational quote for the day and the author's name.
-- [API 3]: Provides nutrient data for different food items.
+- Giphy API: Provides a gif based on the motivational quote for the day.

 To integrate the APIs, you will need to obtain API keys and configure them in the `script.js` file.